BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Installation.md

   Make sure it targets the SpigotAPI-Version of your server!
 - Put the downloaded jar in the `plugins`-folder of your server and restart the server.
-- BlueMap will now generate the configuration files here `./plugins/BlueMap/`, open those configs with your favorite editor and read the chapter [Configuration]({{site.baseurl}}/wiki/Configuration) to learn how to configure bluemap.
+- BlueMap will now generate the configuration files here `./plugins/BlueMap/`, open those configs with your favorite editor and read the chapter [Configuration]({{site.baseurl}}/wiki/getting-started/Configuration) to learn how to configure bluemap.
 - After you have edited the configs use the command `/bluemap reload` on your server or restart the server.

-- Run the command `/bluemap render <world>` on the server to start an initial render of the whole world.
+Now BlueMap starts to render your maps.
+You can go to `http://<your-server-ip>:<port>/` to view the maps.

 ## As a forge/fabric-mod
 If you have a [forge](https://minecraftforge.net/) or [fabric](https://fabricmc.net/)-server, you can use bluemap as a